 How to protect yourself from fraud

-Preventing affiliate fraud is not necessarily a complicated process if you take the proper steps.
+Preventing affiliate fraud is not necessarily complicated if you take the proper steps.
 It’s better to solve or even plan for issues from affiliates sooner rather than later.
 Affiliate fraud can get out of hand quickly if you don’t monitor and prevent it.

 1. Turn Off Auto-Approve of Affiliates